www.handicapmd.com - HandicapMD

 Summary: The Lincoln Children's Zoo is designed specifically for children, offering up-close and personal experiences with animals.
 It's engaging, educational, and fun for the entire family.

 Accessibility: The zoo is highly accessible, with wide, flat paths suitable for wheelchairs and strollers.
-Accessible parking, restrooms, and viewing areas ensure that all guests can enjoy their visit.
+Accessible restrooms, and viewing areas ensure that all guests can enjoy their visit.

 Website: Lincoln Children's Zoo